dtavana/FBU-FoodSwipe/README.md

     * Create a profile signup
     * Create a page to show a detailed view of a restaurant
     * Create a page to showcase a restaurant that allows users to accept or deny the restaurant
-    * Create a page that allows a user to view all accepted/denied restaurants
+    * Create a page that allows a user to view all accepted restaurants
 * Cache restaurants that have been chosen to attend in a database
 * Allow users to log in/log out of the app
 * Allow users to signup with a new profile with basic information